 - Social Security

-Each has their own risks and is not as “safe” as traditional CDs or US treasuries.
-Links are to articles in which I discuss some of the alternative investments in more detail.
+Each has their own risks and is not as “safe” as traditional CDs or US Treasuries.
+(Links are to articles in which we discuss some of the alternative investments in more detail.)

-Keep in mind because of the low interest rate environment we live in, many of these investments are already a “crowded trade”.
-Meaning people have already jumped into these investments looking for yield as well.
-So you can be paying a premium just to generate yield.
+Keep in mind that because of the low interest rate environment we live in, many of these investments are already a “crowded trade,” meaning other people have already jumped into these investments looking for yield.
+So you might be paying a premium just to generate yield.

-I recommend researching each and determine which one(s) best fit your needs.
-If unsure, I would recommend connecting with an independent, fee-only financial advisor (meaning they do not work for a specific brokerage, nor get paid for selling funds).
+I recommend researching each and determining which one(s) best fit your needs.
+If unsure, I would recommend connecting with an independent, fee-only financial advisor (meaning they do not work for a specific brokerage or get paid for selling the funds they might recommend).

-This is also to say I would not completely get rid of traditional CDs or US treasuries from your portfolio.
+That is not to say I would completely avoid traditional CDs or US Treasuries.
 They still should be part of your overall asset allocation for fixed income (even at current low rates).
 You can add the above alternative investments to smooth out your returns.

 Pay Off Debt?

-If you have any (and I do mean any) debt, now might be the time to pay it off or a least put money towards it.
-Since it’s a guaranteed return of whatever annual rate you are paying.
+If you have any (and I do mean any) debt, now might be the time to pay it off or a least put money toward it, since it’s a guaranteed return of whatever annual rate you are paying.
 Paying off any debt is like a reverse bond.

 Social Security Is a Bond?

-Social Security is not often thought of as a “bond”, but where else can you currently earn 7% annually?
-From a recent Wall Street Journal article, by delaying Social Security until 70 1/2 from the first year you can normally collect, it is an increase of 7% annually in your monthly payments.
+Social Security is not often thought of as a “bond,” but where else can you currently earn 8 percent annually?
+By delaying Social Security until age 70, your monthly payments will increase by 8 percent each year.
 For some individuals this difference can be significant.
-So in the meantime you might pair down other investments earning at a lesser rate.
+In the meantime you might live on income from other investments earning a lesser rate.